ajbrown/angular-loggly-logger/README.md

     // should the value of $location.absUrl() be sent as a "url" key in the
     // message object that's sent to loggly?
 Default is false.
     .includeUrl( false )

+    // should the value of $window.navigator.userAgent be sent as a "userAgent" key in the
+    // message object that's sent to loggly?
+Default is false.
+    .includeUserAgent( false )

     // should the current timestamp be included?
 Default is false.
     .includeTimestamp( false )